istio/istio.io/_docs/tasks/metrics-logs.md

 The new rule instructs Mixer to populate values for these dimensions based on attribute values.
-For instance, for the `service` dimension, the new rule requests that the value be taken from the `target.labels["app"]` attribute.
+For instance, for the `service` dimension, the new rule requests that the value be taken from the `destination.labels["app"]` attribute.
 If that attribute value is not populated, the rule instructs Mixer to use a default value of `"unknown"`.